-Do you want to know why do male cats kill kittens?
-Why do male cats eat kittens?
-Even, sometimes, mother (mom) cats kill and eat their kittens (babies).
-If you do own cats then you might have gone through the situations where your cat killed you kittens, right?
+Why do male cats kill kittens? and come to that Why do male cats eat kittens?
+I am sorry to say that even, sometimes, mother (mom) cats kill and eat their kittens (babies).
+If you do own cats you might have gone through this situation.

-Cat family groups are usually matriarchal and dominated by a female while the males only get to be available when one of the females is available for mating or is on the heat.
-Though it is uncommon to have some groups that have a resident male cat as the leader.
+Cat family groups are usually matriarchal and dominated by a female.
+The males are only welcome when one of the females is available for mating or is on heat.
+It is uncommon to have a resident male cat as the leader.

 - 1 Why Do Male Cats kill Kittens?

 - 2 Why do cats eat their kittens after birth?

 - 3 Why do cats (male/female) Eat their Kittens?

 - 4 Cats kill kittens due to sound Similarity to Prey

 - 5 At what age are kittens safe from tomcats?